Feifei Feng

 Zhiyan is a junior designer at Moment X. She recently graduated with a degree in Master of Architecture at the University of California, Berkeley.
 Before that, her undergraduate in civil engineering (both from China and UK) not only provided her with a strong background in structure and material but also let her appreciate the diversity of the world.
 She believes that good design is always human-centered and designers are doomed to learn everything to benefit their design process.
 She enjoys the process of learning and is always willing to apply her relevant education to real practice.

-Ye is a research collaborator of Moment X. She is a principal research scientist at Autodesk Research.
+Ye is a research collaborator of Moment X. She is the founder of Ever Current.
 She is passionate about designing technologies for sustainability using new advancements in machine learning, human-computer interaction, and computer graphics.

-Previously, Ye has co-founded Join, an architecture and construction technology startup, and developed cutting-edge design tools, such as Onshape and Meshmixer.
+Previously, Ye was the principal research scientist at Autodesk and co-founded Join, an architecture and construction technology startup, and developed cutting-edge design tools, such as Onshape and Meshmixer.
 Ye has an extensive research background in 3D printing and holds patents.
 She is also a multimedia artist, designing experiences for local dance shows.

 She received her Bachelor of Science and Master of Engineering in Electrical Engineering and Computer Science at MIT with a minor in Foreign Studies.
 Besides her fascination with art and science, she loves learning about culture, history, and psychology.